bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 A namespace prefix MAY correspond to more than one base directory.

+> In scope if we choose approach A (i.e. we specify what a mapping looks like)
+> but not if we choose approach B.

 ### 3.2.
 Registered Autoloaders

 The registered autoloader MUST transform the fully qualified class name using the rules in section 3.3.
 The result MUST be suffixed with `.php` to generate a mapped file name.

+> Internal implementation details of the autoloader.
+Out of scope.

 If the mapped file name exists in the file system, the registered autoloader MUST include or require it.

+> Implementation detail, out of scope.

 The registered autoloader MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.

+> Implementation detail, out of scope.

 ### 3.3.
 Transformation

+> All of the below rules address the internal implementation details of an
+> autoloader.
+That's none of our business.
+Instead, we should be talking about
+> how *we* structure our files and how *we* map namespaces prefixes to directories
+> within our libraries.

 Given a fully qualified class name, a namespace prefix, and a base directory that corresponds with that namespace prefix ...